iAndrewChan/personal_profile/Tällt.md

 I am a recent graduate looking to start my early career in a startup / small company with a focus in software development and data engineering.
 I am fascinated by the relationship between technology and data, especially in how it can create business value.

+### Commercial Software Experience

+**Miminal's blog website**:

+> Gained experience with the entire software life cycle excluding deployment; from tech review to creation of the website.
+The project exposed me to a lot of different technologies and gained front end experience.

+**Concepts used: Mobile responsive design, tech stack review, front-end development.**
+**Technolgies used: Hexo.js, SASS, Pug.js, Bootstrap4** .

+Full Article can be read here: [https://kankyu.github.io/web%20development/2018/09/01/miminalwebsite.html](https://kankyu.github.io/web%20development/2018/09/01/miminalwebsite.html)

+---

+**Miminal's client (KADlytics)**:
+> Developed visualisations from AI analytics for communicating to project managers.
+I also worked on backend development; Creating schemas, building a pipeline for inserting data into the MongoDB web app database, and passing the inserted data into visualisations.

+**Concepts used: AI analytics Visualisations, component-based paradigm (with React), schemas, Database insertion and querying using REST API**.

+**Technologies used: React & Ant Design, and MongoDB (a noSQL database)**.

+---

 ### Data Engineering

 Movie Credits Project: